Board of Trustees Bylaws

 - Refrain from using the Board position for personal or partisan gain.

-- Identify and disclose any actual or potential conflict of interest (according to Chapter 171 of the Texas Local Government Code), and act for the general public good regardless of personal relationships or business interests.
+- Identify and disclose any actual or potential conflict of interest (according to Chapter 171 of the Texas Local Government Code and College Policy III.3003.A and Procedure III.3003.A.a, Ethical Conduct and Conflicts of Interest), and act for the general public good regardless of personal relationships or business interests.

 - Take no private action that will compromise the Board or administration, and respect the confidentiality of information that is privileged under applicable law, including all deliberations of the Board in Closed Sessions.